 Sound Buttons – ask your child to listen to a word and use a counter to represent each sound (say each sound as you put the counter down).
 They can then write the letters that represent each sound above the counters.
 I like using ‘tiddly frogs’ so that we can make them hop afterwards.
 You could also use colored counters and then play the four-in-a-row game once all the counters have been used.

 Post-it notes – use these in a similar way as above.
 Ask your child to listen to the word and place post-it notes on the table to represent each sound.
-They can they write each sound on a post-it note.
+They can then write each sound on a post-it note.

 It is important to start with simple structures first (e.g. VCC, CVCC) before moving onto more complex structures, such as CCCVC.
-It can take some students a lot of practice so keep the teaching fun and multisensory; creating lots of opportunities to master this invaluable skill for spelling.
+It can take some students a lot of practice so keep the teaching fun and multisensory, creating lots of opportunities to master this invaluable skill for spelling.

 #phonicsforsen #consonantblends #teachblending #systematicphonics